Approximate complex amplitude encoding algorithm and its application to data classification problems: Introduction

 \section{Introduction}

 Quantum computing is expected to execute information processing tasks that classical computers cannot perform efficiently.
-One of the most promising domains in which quantum computing has the potential to boost its performance is machine learning \cite{wittek,QML-Biamonte,SupervisedQML,Dunjko_2018,QML_PRSA,schuld2021quantum}.
-The advantage of quantum computing in machine learning is the capability to represent and manipulate exponential amount of classical data since quantum computers can exploit an exponentially large Hilbert space and quantum interference \cite{giovannetti2008quantum,park2019circuit,de2020circuit}.
-Furthermore, quantum computing can exponentially speed up basic linear algebra subroutines \cite{nielsen2001quantum,harrow2009quantum}, which are at the core of machine learning, such as Support Vector Machine (SVM) \cite{rebentrost2014quantum}, the solution of systems of linear equations \cite{harrow2009quantum} and principal component analysis \cite{lloyd2014quantum}.
-Nevertheless, applying quantum machine learning to practical problems is still hard due to constraints on the size and depth of quantum circuits, especially for noisy intermediate-scale quantum computers \cite{preskill2018quantum}.
+One of the most promising domains in which quantum computing has a potential to boost its performance is machine learning \cite{wittek,QML-Biamonte,SupervisedQML,Dunjko_2018,QML_PRSA,schuld2021quantum}.
+The advantage of quantum computing in machine learning may come from the capability to represent and manipulate an exponential amount of classical data using quantum interference \cite{giovannetti2008quantum,park2019circuit,de2020circuit}.
+Furthermore, quantum computing can exponentially speed up basic linear algebra subroutines \cite{harrow2009quantum}, which are at the core of quantum machine learning, such as the support vector machine \cite{rebentrost2014quantum} and the principal component analysis \cite{lloyd2014quantum}.
+However, these applications require fault-tolerant quantum computers.

-In recent years, some attempts to implement machine learning algorithms with small size and shallow quantum circuits have been made, one of which is a kernel-based classifier such as quantum SVM \cite{patrick2014prl}, swap-test classifier \cite{blank2020quantum}, Hadamard test classifier (HTC) \cite{schuld2017implementing}, and compact Hadamard classifier (CHC) \cite{blank_chc}.
-The central idea underlying these classifiers is that inner products in an exponentially-large Hilbert space \cite{schuld2021quantum} can be directly accessed by measurement without expensive subroutines \cite{rebentrost2014quantum,havlivcek2019supervised,schuld2019quantum,schuld2017implementing,blank2020quantum,park2020theory}.
-It should be noted, however, that these classifiers assume that the classical data (i.e., the training data and the test data) has been loaded into the amplitudes of a quantum state, i.e., \textit{amplitude encoding} \cite{schuld2017implementing}.
+In recent years, some attempts to implement machine learning algorithms on shallow quantum circuits have been made, such as the SWAP-test classifier \cite{blank2020quantum}, the Hadamard test classifier (HTC) \cite{schuld2017implementing}, and the compact Hadamard classifier (CHC) \cite{blank_chc}.
+The central idea underlying these classifiers is that inner products in an exponentially large Hilbert space can be directly accessed by measurement without expensive subroutines \cite{schuld2017implementing,blank2020quantum,park2020theory}.
+It should be noted, however, that these classifiers assume that the classical data (i.e., the training data and the test data) have been loaded into the amplitudes of a quantum state, i.e., \textit{amplitude encoding}.